iromli/docker-spannerbox/README.md

 # spannerbox

-`spannerbox` is an image contains pre-configured Spanner emulator (with batteries included).
+`spannerbox` is an image that contains tools to work with Spanner locally.
+This means this image **MUST NOT** be used in production.

 ## Batteries Included